Design management: Service design management

 Service design management deals with the newly emerging discipline of service design.
 An example is the Car2Go concept from Daimler AG, as seen in Austin, Texas.

 Service design management deals with the newly emerging field of service design.
 It is the activity of planning and organizing people, infrastructure, communication, and material components of a service.
 The aim is to improve the quality of the service, the interaction between the service provider and its customers, and the customer's experience.
 The increasing importance and size of the service sector in terms of people employed and economic importance requires that services should be well-designed in order to remain competitive and to continue to attract customers.
 Design management traditionally focuses in the design and development of manufactured products; service design managers can apply many of the same theoretical and methodological approaches.
-Systematic and strategic management of service design helps the business gain competitive advantages and conquer new markets.
+Systematic and strategic management of service design helps the business gain competitive advantages and conquer new marketsDesign management.
 Companies that proactively identify the interests of their customers and use this information to develop services that create good experiences for the customer will open up new and profitable business opportunities.

 Companies in the service sector innovate by addressing the intangibility, heterogeneity, inseparability, and perishability of service (the IHIP challenge):